UFC Fight Night: Barboza vs. Lee: Predictions & Analysis

 Striker

-Swanson carries a modest Elo edge (1255 to 1185), the kind of gap that reflects a slightly better run of form rather than a talent chasm.
+Edgar carries a modest Elo edge (1361 to 1323), the kind of gap that reflects a slightly better run of form rather than a talent chasm.

 Both fighters land in our "All-Rounder" archetype — fighters comfortable everywhere, able to strike or grapple depending on what the opponent gives them.
 When mirror matchups like this happen, the edge usually goes to whoever can impose their preferred pace and range.